JoeQuigley1/project-portfolio-1/README.md

    * The instrctions on how to code were taken from Code Institute.
     * I tried to deviate away from the Love Running project example as much as possible.
    * The icons in the footer were taken from Font Awesome

+## Media

+   * The images used in this website were taken from [Pixaby](https://pixabay.com/)

+## Final Note

+Thank you for taking the time to visit my website and looking through my README file.
+I hope you came away with a pleasant experience.